hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ## Alternatives Considered

 - As mentioned before, Java Foreign Function Interface is still immature so it was not considered for this proposal.
+- JRA was discarded given the possibility of eventually moving to JFF.
-- Using JCA through Bouncy Castle implementation was analyzed.
+- Using JSA through Bouncy Castle implementation was analyzed.
 BC provides support for EC-Curves, but it does not support Pairings which are required for BLS signatures.
   [beacon-chain](https://github.com/harmony-dev/beacon-chain-java/tree/master) implemented the support using bouncy castle + [Milagro](https://incubator.apache.org/projects/milagro.html)
   but Milagro project is reported to have little coverage, not audited.
 Milagro podling has been retired on 2024-03-21.